freakingjesus/SimpleNotepad/README.md

 npm start
 ```

 This command launches the sync server on port 3000.
 While it runs, open `index.html` in your browser to use the notepad.
 Your notes automatically save and sync a few seconds after you stop typing.
-Click the ⟳ button anytime to pull the latest version from the server.

 To run the automated tests: